 What is iron?

-Iron is an essential mineral that our body needs to function properly.
+Iron is an essential mineral that the body needs to function properly.
 Our bodies can’t produce iron, so we have to get it through our diet – either through foods that contain it naturally or foods that are fortified with iron, like bread and cereals.

 How much iron do we need?